smentu/AI-guided-rockets/README.md

 # Rockets Learning to Fly
 The aim of the projects was to have a simulated rocket learn to land itself like the SpaceX Falcon 9.
 Both the rocket simulation and machine learning is done using Unity.
-The project contains three scenarios: a rocket that tries to hit a target above the launch pad, a rocket that tries to maneuvre itself inside a target volume and stay inside it, and a Falcon 9 style lander that attempts to land softly on a small platform below.
+The project contains three scenarios: a rocket that tries to hit a target above the launch pad, a rocket that tries to manoeuvre itself inside a target volume and stay inside it, and a Falcon 9 style lander that attempts to land softly on a small platform below.
 In the end I managed to achieve fairly good results using a training scenario that replaces the landing pad with a target volume.
 The gif below shows a successful landing.

 ![Alt Text](Media/landing-movie-3.gif)